dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.2.1 =
+* Fixes bug where settings changes do not take effect.

 = 0.2.0 =
 * New UI for mobile devices.